Berlin-Steglitz-Zehlendorf: Members

 The constituency was first represented by Gero Pfennig of the Christian Democratic Union (CDU) from 1990 to 1998.
 It was won by the Social Democratic Party (SPD) in 1998 and represented by Renate Rennebach until 2002, followed by Klaus Uwe Benneter until 2005.
 Karl-Georg Wellmann of the CDU was elected in 2005, and re-elected in 2009 and 2013.
 He was succeeded by fellow CDU member Thomas Heilmann in the 2017 election.
+He retired ahead of the 2025 election and Adrian Grasse retained the seat for the CDU.